yalmip/yalmip.github.io/_posts/examples/2016-09-17-decayrate.md

 ### Nonlinear SDP solver

-An alternative way to solve the problem is to install the nonlinear semidefinite programming solvers [PENBMI] or [PENLAB].
+An alternative way to solve the problem is to install the nonlinear semidefinite programming solvers [PENBMI](/solver/penbmi) or [PENLAB](/solver/penlab).
 These solvers will easily solve the problem, and is guaranteed (in theory...) to find the global optima due to the quasi-convexity.

 ````matlab
 t = sdpvar(1);